Overall Kansas CPA CPE Requirements

 |June 30 biennially, based on certificate number (even number = even years; odd number = odd years)||July 1 – June 30 biennially, based on certificate number (even number = even years; odd number = odd years)||80 hours||None|

 Subject Area Requirements

-No less than 2 of the required 80 hours each recertification period must be in Professional Ethics relating to the practice of public accountancy.
-If the CPA is a licensed municipal accountant, they must also complete 8 hours in municipal accounting and auditing subjects.
+CPAs must take no less than 2 hours in Professional Ethics each recertification, both related to public accountancy.
+If the individual is a licensed municipal accountant, they must also complete 8 hours in municipal accounting and auditing subjects.

 Credit Limitations and Calculation

-In the state of Kansas, providing formal instruction or presentations is an acceptable means of earning up to 50% of the total required credit hours per recertification period.
-Here, credit is equal to presentation time plus preparation.
-Preparation is limited to two times presentation, and repeat instruction is only accepted by the Board if the subject material has been substantially altered or changed.
+In Kansas, CPAs can offer formal instruction or presentation and earn up to 50% of the total required credit hours.
+Here, credit equals presentation time and preparation combined, where preparation is limited to twice presentation.
+Furthermore, the Board will only endorse repeat instruction if the subject material has substantially changed.

 CPAs who are actively enrolled in college or university courses can claim CPE credit hours at the following rates:

 - 1 CPE hour per qualifying classroom hour of Non-credit university courses

 Licensees can take personal development for CPE credit.
 But this method cannot exceed 30% of the maximum required credit amount per recertification period.